stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

    `contract_address`: the address of call or create contract.

-   `receipt`: the receipt of fee and energy usage.
+   `receipt`: the receipt of fee and ucr usage.

    `log`: the log for triggering contract.